External French Door Safety

 French doors emerged as a way for French aristocrats to look out onto their estates.
-They were traditionally employed leading out onto upper-story balconies, for maximum visual impact.
+They were traditionally employed leading out onto upper-story balconies for maximum visual impact.
 In modern design, external french doors have been more popularised within the home.

-If you have young children, you don’t want them to wander outside unattended.
+If you have young children, you don’t want them to wander outside through open patio doors unattended.

-A French door gate will need to extend over the span of two doors, meaning they will cost more than single-door gates.
+A French door gate will need to extend over the span of two doors, meaning they will cost more than single, internal door gates.
 Since gates of this sort are needed for just a few years, you might consider tracking down a second-hand one to increase your french door security.

 Pets can be trickier to contain than children.
 You could install a pet gate to your French doors, even uPVC french patio doors, but your pet might not respect it right away.
 An adult cat will be able to easily hop over a waist-height gate, as will many larger dogs.

 If you have both a cat and a dog, you’ll know they have different needs.
 Cats like to roam the outside world as they please, whereas dogs need accompaniment outside.
 A French door safety dog gate with a cat-flap built-in can be a great solution for your set of french doors.
 It gives your cat easy access in and out whilst keeping your dog inside.

 Installing a cat-flap into your French door will save you the trouble of opening the door every time the cat wants to go out or come in.
-That said, modifying the large glass panels of a French door with a cat flap in this way can often mean major surgery.
+That said, modifying the large glass panels of a French door with a cat flap in this way can often result in major costs.
 The glass panels themselves will often need to be entirely replaced.
 Slicing into a panel of double-glazing will break the seal and allow the gas within to escape.
 Due to its cost, this option may not be worth it for older french doors.